SashimiDaBest/social-media-app/README.md

 A list of who submitted which parts of the assignment on Brightspace and Vocareum

-- Student 1 - Submitted Report on Brightspace
+- Connor Pugliese - Submitted Vocareum workspace

 ## Documentation